 Before you throw in the towel and convince your partner to go the traditional route, take a look at these 9 tips the Scenic Vows team has put together to help you with writing your wedding vows.
 One of the perks of eloping is being able to share your vows with just your partner (or the few friends and/or family members you have decided to invite) instead of 200 semi-random people you don’t really know.

-1. Talk About Your Wedding Vows With Your Partner
+1. Talk About Writing Your Wedding Vows With Your Partner

 Before you jump into writing your award-winning vows, sit down and have a chat about them!
 Decide together whether or not you are going to share your vows beforehand or keep them a surprise.
 It’s also important to discuss how long you want your wedding vows to be and what kind of tone you want to set.
 Again, keep in mind that there won’t be a ton of people around to witness you read your vows.
 You have the freedom to keep them as long or as short as you would like.

 Reflect back on to those early days when you first met each other and how you got those tingly butterfly feelings in your stomach every time you saw each other.
 How did you meet?
 And when did you first know they were “the one”?
 All of these memories and feelings can lead to some really great, sappy, feel-good vow writing!

 It can also be helpful to think about your future together.
 Where do you picture your relationship being in 5, 10, 20, 50 years?
 Think of all the experiences and memories you will have together and the expectations you have for your relationship.